Arunabhagit/Analyse-Growth-and-Insights-of-Telangana-Tourism/README.md

 By examining visitor inflow year by year, the project will highlight the most popular destinations, track emerging tourist attractions, and identify potential hotspots that are gaining popularity.
 A comparison between domestic and international tourism will provide insights into the diversity of the tourist base and help understand visitor preferences.

 Additionally, the project will include a predictive analysis to estimate future trends and project potential revenue from tourism for the upcoming year.
 This forward-looking perspective will assist stakeholders in strategic planning and decision-making.
 The analysis will be supported by data visualization and statistical techniques to provide a clear and comprehensive understanding of the tourism growth in Telangana.
 Ultimately, the project aims to contribute valuable insights that can support sustainable tourism development in the state.

+# Describe The Data

+For this project, I collected tourism data from all 34 districts of Telangana, covering the years 2016 to 2019.
+The data includes daily records of both domestic and foreign tourists.
+Initially, I had eight separate CSV files—four for domestic tourists and four for foreign tourists, each corresponding to one year.
+To streamline the analysis, I merged all these datasets into a single CSV file, allowing for a comprehensive and unified view of tourism trends over the four-year period.